$34.95

 Louise Stoll

-Dr Louise Stoll is Professor of Professional Learning at the UCL Centre for Education, IOE and an international consultant, focusing on how schools and systems create capacity for learning.
-Louise works with the OECD on schools as learning organisations initiatives, has led creative leadership R&D projects, and co-developed materials supporting leaders to connect research evidence and practice.
+Dr Louise Stoll is Professor of Professional Learning at the UCL Centre for Education, IOE and an international consultant, focusing on how school and system leaders create capacity for learning.
+Louise is a former president of the International Congress for School Effectiveness and Improvement and has worked with the OECD on several initiatives.
+She has co-developed many materials supporting leaders to connect research evidence and practice.

 Picture for author Di Fisher-Naylor